All Episodes

 One thing's changed is Sarah Palin.

-She's ignited this country.
+She has ignited this country.

-She has she has lit it up.
+She has lit it up.

-And I'm told I haven't had a chance to read this yet.
+And I'm told, I haven't had a chance to read this yet.

 Noel Shepard at Newsbusters just sent this to me, and I got it just when I sat back down here in the chair.

-Apparently Mark Penn has written a piece.
+Apparently, Mark Penn has written a piece.

 Look at this right here.

-He's written a piece, um, cbsnews.com.
+He's written a piece, CBSNews.com.

 No, he's not written a piece.

-Mark Penn has just told CBS News.com the media are being so much harder on Sarah Palin that they're losing all credibility as a result.
+Mark Penn has just told CBSNews.com the media are being so much harder on Sarah Palin that they're losing all credibility as a result.

 That's not news to me.